 What would you do with ten extra hours a month?

-Maybe you’d spend it creating new campaigns to generate revenue.
-Perhaps you’d take half a day off to spend time with your family.
+Maybe you’d catch up on work, or take a day off to spend with the family.

 It doesn’t have to be this way.

-The best payroll services simplify and streamline the process of paying your employees.
-They automate time-consuming tasks and give HR the tools they need to stay on top of taxes, benefits packages, paid time off, and other factors.
+The best payroll services streamline the process of paying your employees by automating most of the time-consuming tasks.
+When its time to cut checks, you have the tools you need to stay on top of taxes, benefits, paid time off, and so on.

 In this post, I’ve reviewed the top six solutions on the market today and included a short guide to help you evaluate your options.
 Keep reading to find the best payroll service for your specific needs.